chanhee-luke/Mewthree/README.md

 This bot has a Makefile, where you must run `make install` and then `make test` to run the bot. `make clean` will remove the virtual environment installed.

-Currently, it only switches into the safest Pokemon using Maximin.

 ## Milestone 2 & 3 & 4 & 5(04/20)

 ### Overview of the bot